Skip to content

 TickerProvider

 The TickerProvider component allows you to provide a custom Pixi.Ticker instance to child components without requiring a full PixiApplication or PixiCanvas.
-This is useful for testing components that don’t need to be mounted, or for more advanced scenarios where you want to use multiple tickers in the same application.

 It can be used to wrap subtrees of components that you want to provide an additional ticker context to support multiple independent tickers in the same application.